 Hi.
-I’m Mike Duncan, an assistant professor of English at the University of Houston-Downtown.
+I’m Mike Duncan, an associate professor of English at the University of Houston-Downtown.
 My Ph.D. is in Composition Studies (called Rhetoric and Composition elsewhere) from the University of Memphis, though I also teach courses in PW (Professional Writing).

 Upon reading this blog, you will quickly discover my three main academic interests are stylistics, argumentation, and Early Christian rhetoric, although I should probably throw a few other things into that pile, such as professional writing, history and theory of rhetoric (classical, mostly), historiography, editing, grammar, genre theory, citation systems, usability, and manual design.
 I don’t restrict this blog to any specific subject, though; I may prattle on about old PC games, films, books, or my pets for weeks at a time.

 Bibliography (published and forthcoming)

 Duncan, Mike.
 “The Missing Rhetorical History Between Quintilian and Augustine.”
 Rhetorica: A Journal of the History of Rhetoric (forthcoming, 2016).

 Duncan, Mike.
 “The New Christian Rhetoric of Origen.”
 Philosophy & Rhetoric 46.1 (2013): 88-104.